 The Power of Water Activism

-Now more than ever, water is an issue we should all care about, and water activism is the key to ensuring we all have the clean water we need.
+Now more than ever, water is an issue we should all care about, and water advocacy is the key to ensuring we all have the clean water we need.
+If you’re interested in keeping people, the environment, and our plant safe, now is the time to start advocating for water.